 In a nutshell, here is how a real or imagined sense of loss works.
 If you attempt to superimpose real or imagined past losses upon the present, it results in depression in the present.
 On the other hand—just by way of information—if you attempt to superimpose the future upon the present, it leads to anxiety and stress in the present—and panic attacks sometimes.
 Our past losses (real or perceived) superimposed upon the present = depression.
 Our worries about the future superimposed upon the present = anxiety and stress.

-So . . . you (and your counselor) must search for and identify what you feel you have “lost.”
+So…you (and your counselor) must search for and identify what you feel you have “lost.”
 That could very well be the starting point in your healing—the point of diagnosis.
-Ask the Holy Spirit who lives inside you to help reveal the loss(es) to you and to your counselor; He will do so if you ask Him to.
-And, of course, ask Him to reveal other causes for your depression.
+Ask the Holy Spirit who lives inside you to help reveal the loss(es) to you and to your counselor; He or she will do so if you ask.
+And, of course, ask your counselor to reveal any other causes for your depression.

 My Healing From Depression

-If you’ve never battled depression as I have for most of my adult years, you can’t possibly know the l-o-n-n-g days of depression that just seem to go on and on forever . . . without end—days of unnameable hopelessness, deep despair, overwhelming worthlessness, total exhaustion, sadness beyond sadness, wanting to give up, obsessive suicidal thoughts . . . feeling utterly abandoned by God . . .
+If you’ve never battled depression as I have for most of my adult years, you can’t possibly know the l-o-n-n-g days of depression that just seem to go on and on forever…without end—days of unnamable hopelessness, deep despair, overwhelming worthlessness, total exhaustion, sadness beyond sadness, wanting to give up, obsessive suicidal thoughts…feeling utterly abandoned by God…

 Yes, I’ve battled depression off and on most of my adult life—with bouts of varying lengths and intensity.
 I may even have had it during my late childhood and teen years, choosing to numb its effects with alcohol.
 In those days, depression was seldom diagnosed in adults, much more rarely in children and teenagers.